 Aqueous film forming foam (AFFF) is the state-of-the-art technology available today to fight against liquid fuel pool fires.
 AFFFs traditionally contain perfluorooctanoic acid (PFOA) and perfluorooctane sulfonate (PFOS).
-These chemicals have the strongest chemical (carbon-fluorine) bonds and are considered persistent, bio-accumulative and toxic (PBT) substances.
-PFOS/PFOS chemicals have leached into groundwater and were detected around the world in the food chain, drinking water, animals and even in human blood.
-Due to their ubiquitous presence in the environment and the increasing concern of their toxicological effects, efforts have been focused on reducing exposure to these chemicals.
-Recently, Environmental Protection Agency, EPA has regulated the chemical industry for the complete elimination of PFOA and PFOS chemicals.
+These chemicals have the strongest chemical (carbon-fluorine) bonds and are considered persistent, bio-accumulative, and toxic (PBT) substances.
+PFOA/PFOS chemicals have leached into groundwater and were detected around the world in the food chain, drinking water, animals, and even in human blood.
+Due to their ubiquitous presence in the environment and the increasing concern of their toxicological effects, efforts have been focused on reducing exposure to these “Forever” chemicals.
+Recently, the Environmental Protection Agency, EPA has regulated the chemical industry for the complete elimination of PFOA and PFOS chemicals.
 The regulation on PFOA/PFOS chemicals is directly affected by the AFFF industry.
-Therefore, we and others working on environmentally acceptable alternatives such as fluorine-free siloxane-based AFFF, for use on militarily relevant fuels, to meet the performance requirements of the MIL-F-24385F standard.
+Therefore, we are working on environmentally acceptable alternatives for use on militarily relevant fuels, to meet the performance requirements of the MIL-F-24385F standard.

-The new material system containing specific functional groups to reduce surface energy and the ability to form a stable water film over the flammable fluids were synthesized, and their foam foaming abilities were measured.
-The resulting fluorine free surfactants have the potential to create a stable foam layer on top of liquid hydrocarbon fuels and act as a barrier for combustible liquids from supplying fuel vapor to the fire.
+The new materials systems to reduce the surface energy and the ability to form a stable water film over the flammable fluids were synthesized, and their foam foaming abilities were measured.
+The resulting fluorine-free surfactants formed a stable foam layer on top of liquid fuels (Heptane, Jet A, and Gasoline) and acted as a barrier for combustible liquids from supplying fuel vapor to the fire.